jtconnor/jtconnor.github.io/_posts/2022-11-05-lambroisie.md

 very well and the waiter offered to explain the menu to us in English.
 He explained “Composé d’agneau de Lozère, salmigondis de légumes racines” as “the lamb” and gave similarly curt descriptions for the other menu items.
-If he’d cared about us understanding the menu, he would have described the dishes to us in English or even just plugged the menu into Google translate instead of leaving us to figure things out with our phones.
+If he’d cared about us understanding the menu, he would have actually described the dishes to us or even just plugged the menu into Google translate instead of leaving us to figure things out with our phones.
 We also weren’t the only guests uncomfortable in French.
 I didn’t hear a single native French speaker among the other guests.
 L’Ambroisie is tourist-unfriendly restaurant for tourists.

-At one point in the evening, a waiter came by to present a basket of white truffles from Alba.
+Later in the evening, a waiter came by to present a basket of white truffles from Alba.
 This ceremonial truffle viewing felt silly, though the truffles were indeed very big and handsome.
 When the waiter presented the truffles to an older American woman at the table next to us, she reached to grab one.
-The waiter snatched back the basket and had a big laugh at her along with the other two waiters in the room.
+The waiter snatched back the basket and had a big laugh along with the other two waiters in the room.
 Apparently this woman had never participated in a ceremonial truffle viewing and when presented with truffles in a basket very similar to the bread basket used to serve her bread earlier in